KomodoHQ/jquery.equalheights/README.md

 })
 ```

-If you're DOM structure is such that all your elements that need to be the same height are siblings
+If your DOM structure is such that all your elements that need to be the same height are siblings
 you can use the above snippet instead of calling `matchHeights` on every single group of elements on
 the page.